15 Expats Talk about Health Insurance and Healthcare in Sudan

 As a foreigner living in Sudan, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Sudan have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is considered to be of a good standard.
 The public healthcare system is free for all citizens and permanent residents, and foreigners may be able to access it for a fee.
 The public healthcare system is mainly focused on primary care, with some secondary and tertiary care available in larger cities.
-The public healthcare system is supplemented by a number of private hospitals and clinics, which offer a higher standard of care," remarked one expat in Sudan.
+The public healthcare system is supplemented by a number of private hospitals and clinics, which offer a higher standard of care," said one expat.

 What have your experiences during the pandemic with the local healthcare system been like?